-Moreover, factors such as growing need for after working hour’s radiologist coverage, low reporting costs, and short Turn-Around-Time (TAT) have led to an increase in outsourcing of teleradiology services.
-In addition, the uneven distribution of radiologists in several countries, such as India and Canada has increased the uptake of onshore teleradiology services by hospitals and radiology centers especially situated in rural areas.
+Moreover, factors such as growing need for after working hour’s radiologist coverage, low reporting costs, and short Turn-Around-Time (TAT) have led to an increase in the outsourcing of teleradiology services.
+Also, the uneven distribution of radiologists in several countries, such as India and Canada has increased the uptake of onshore teleradiology services by hospitals and radiology centers especially situated in rural areas.

 In recent years, teleradiology providers have increased their focus on geographical expansion to boost their presence in the teleradiology services market.
 For instance, in 2014, USARAD Holdings, Inc. and its consumer division SecondOpinions.com entered into a partnership with General Hospital of Ningxia Medical University.
 Through this partnership, SecondOpinions.com aimed to provide telemedicine services to the hospital.

-Mammography segment emerged as the largest segment and was valued at USD 5.5 billion in 2018.
-The growing prevalence of breast cancer, increasing diagnosis rate for breast cancer among women, and absence of skilled onsite radiologists to interpret mammograms are some of the factors supporting the segment growth.
-For instance, several emerging and developing economies have shortage of on-site radiologists for reporting mammograms, in such cases, onshore or offshore services are adopted for interpreting mammography scans.
+The mammography segment emerged as the largest segment and was valued at USD 5.5 billion in 2018.
+The growing prevalence of breast cancer, increasing diagnosis rate for breast cancer among women, and the absence of skilled onsite radiologists to interpret mammograms are some of the factors supporting the segment growth.
+For instance, several emerging and developing economies have a shortage of on-site radiologists for reporting mammograms, in such cases, onshore or offshore services are adopted for interpreting mammography scans.

-Imaging scans of modalities, such CT, MRI, and X-rays are widely interpreted by using these remote radiology reading services.
-However, the adoption rate of teleradiology for each modality vary on country level.
+Imaging scans of modalities, such as CT, MRI, and X-rays are widely interpreted by using these remote radiology reading services.
+However, the adoption rate of teleradiology for each modality varies on the country level.
 For instance, in France, X-rays images are widely interpreted using teleradiology services in comparison to other imaging modalities.

-In 2018, onshore segment held the largest market share of 49.0%, owing to uneven distribution of radiologists.
-Since, there are not an adequate number of radiologists located in remote and rural location to provide onsite supervision.
+In 2018, the onshore segment held the largest market share of 49.0%, owing to the uneven distribution of radiologists.
+Since there is not an adequate number of radiologists located in a remote and rural location to provide onsite supervision.
 For instance, in Canada, Qikiqtani General Hospital based in Iqaluit, Nunavut connects with the radiologists practicing at the Ottawa Hospital in Ontario to provide teleradiology services.
-The factors attributed for the growth of onshoring of teleradiology services are growing adoption of PACS and RIS among the healthcare institutes and increasing uptake of onshore services by hospitals situated in rural and remote parts.
+The factors attributed to the growth of onshoring of teleradiology services are the growing adoption of PACS and RIS among the healthcare institutes and increasing uptake of onshore services by hospitals situated in rural and remote parts.
 For instance, in September 2014, the Global Hawk Imaging and Diagnostics (GHID) Centre, a teleradiology center was opened in Dubai.
-This center aimed to fulfill 60% of unmet demands for MRI in UAE.
+This center aimed to fulfill 60% of unmet demands for MRI in the UAE.

-Offshore services segment is anticipated to register the fastest CAGR of 4.7% over the forecast period.
-Factors, such as shortage of radiologists in various countries, growing number of foreign trained and certified radiologists in developing countries such as India and Australia, increasing need for night-time coverage, and rising demand for low reporting costs are propelling the growth.
+The offshore services segment is anticipated to register the fastest CAGR of 4.7% over the forecast period.
+Factors, such as shortage of radiologists in various countries, a growing number of foreign-trained and certified radiologists in developing countries such as India and Australia, increasing need for night-time coverage, and rising demand for low reporting costs are propelling the growth.

 In 2018, Asia Pacific held the dominant market share of 39.9%.
-The factors such as presence of large number of teleradiology providers especially in countries such as India and Australia, presence of number of foreign trained radiologists, and high adoption of teleradiology services due to even distribution of radiologists are supporting the regional growth.
-In Japan, a smaller number of radiologists is working with a higher number of imaging devices as compared to other countries.
-Thus, this gap between medical imaging devices and distribution of radiologists has led to an increase in the adoption of onshore and offshore teleradiology services.
-In addition, the adoption of these services is higher in hospitals than in imaging clinics in the country.
+The factors such as the presence of a large number of teleradiology providers especially in countries such as India and Australia, presence of several foreign-trained radiologists, and high adoption of teleradiology services due to even distribution of radiologists are supporting the regional growth.
+In Japan, a smaller number of radiologists are working with a higher number of imaging devices as compared to other countries.
+Thus, this gap between medical imaging devices and the distribution of radiologists has led to an increase in the adoption of onshore and offshore teleradiology services.
+Besides, the adoption of these services is higher in hospitals than in imaging clinics in the country.

 Teleradiology Solutions; Virtual Radiologic Corp; Medica Group; Everlight Radiology; Telemedicine Clinic (TMC); USARAD Holdings Inc.; Argus Radiology; TeleDiagnosys Services Pvt.
 Ltd.; ONRAD, Inc.; StatRad, LLC; Aris Radiology; and NightShift Radiology are some of the major market players.
 Most of the prominent players focus on strategic initiatives, such as geographical expansion through partnerships and agreements with hospitals and imaging centers.